PaulGiletich/react-tree-walker/README.md

 * **context** (`Object`, _required_)

-  The React context that is available to the current element. `react-tree-walker` emulates React in exposing context down the tree.
+  The React context that is available to the current element. `react-tree-walker-with-depth` emulates React in exposing context down the tree.

 * **childContext** (`Object`, _optional_)

   If the current element being walked is a "class" Component and it exposes additional "child" context (via the `getChildContext` method) then this will contain the context that is being provided by the component instance.

+* **depth** (`number`, _required_)

+  the depth of current element nesting relative to tree root provided to walker.
+Root is at 0.

 **Returns**